 Cal believes there are commonsense steps we can take to protect our communities from gun violence while protecting the rights of law-abiding citizens.
-Cal will work to keep our kids safe and to keep guns out of the hands of domestic abusers, criminals, and terrorists by supporting efforts to expand background checks, ban the sale of high-capacity magazines, pass red flag laws, and fund gun violence research on an issue that has become a public health crisis.
+Cal will work to keep our kids safe and to keep guns out of the hands of domestic abusers, criminals, and terrorists by supporting efforts to expand background checks, ban the sale of high-capacity magazines, pass extreme risk laws, and fund gun violence research on an issue that has become a public health crisis.
 He is also proud of his work on Governor Cooper’s Crime Commission creating recommendations to curb the risk of school shootings.

 As an Army veteran, Cal takes the safety and security of North Carolinians seriously, including border security.
 He also knows we can keep America safe without compromising America’s values to be a leader to the world when it comes to freedom and liberty.

 Cal believes we must pass comprehensive immigration reform that fixes our broken system and modernizes it for the economy of today, grows North Carolina’s economy, protects DREAMers, and provides a fair pathway to citizenship.
 Instead of separating families and caging children, we should be investing in the necessary technology and trained staff to secure our borders.
 What we need are leaders with the courage to reject the politics of fear and work across party lines to pass comprehensive reform.

 Cal believes that political corruption in Washington is a fundamental barrier to progress for our state and country.